Songtech-0912/songtech-0912.github.io/content/waves-and-oscillations/index.md

 Here we have two waves that are out of phase:

 ![Phase difference example](https://dosits.org/wp-content/uploads/2021/01/Phase-1a-500.png)
+(Credit: University of Rhode Island and Inner Space Center)

 Recall that the phase difference between two spacial waves ($y$ as a function of $x$) with separation $\Delta x$ between their two peaks is given by:
 $$